ygidtu/trackplot/docs/command.md

 path/to/bam2 LUSC|#000000
 ```

-Then the `--color-factor 2` means sashimi assign red color to LUAD and "#000000" to LUSC separately.
+Then the `--color-factor 2` means trackplot assign red color to LUAD and "#000000" to LUSC separately.

 ### Output options